containers/automation/cirrus-ci_retrospective/README.md

 ## Warning

-Due to security concerns, Github Actions only supports execution vs check_suite events from workflows already committed on the master branch.
+Due to security concerns, Github Actions only supports execution vs check_suite events from workflows already committed on the 'main' branch.
 This makes it difficult to test implementations, since they will not execute until merged.

 However, the output JSON does provide all the necessary details to re-create, then possibly